 This classic beef stew can be made in a Crockpot or Instant Pot to produce a delicious, warming stew for a cool weather meal.

 Turn mini bell peppers into a tasty appetizer or side dish for any Mexican-themed meal.

-Sometimes all you need is a great sauce to take a dish from good to great.
+The right sauce can make a big difference Sometimes all you need is a great sauce to take a dish from good to great.
 Some people like a little, others a lot, so a sauce on the side pleases all palates.
 The idea for this cilantro-lime sauce was inspired by Café Rio’s Creamy Tomatillo dressing.
-Like many others, I am a big fan of Café Rio.
+Like so many others, I am a big fan of Café Rio.
 For those not familiar, Café Rio is a fantastic casual restaurant chain based in Salt Lake City.
 My daughter lives there, and a Café Rio visit is mandatory every time I visit.
-Hey Café Rio people: your brand would be HUGELY popular
+Hey

-I once saw someone refer to a cheese ball as the Brad Pitt of appetizers: always looks good, everyone likes it, and you’re always glad to see it.
+Everyone likes a good cheese ball I once saw someone refer to a cheese ball as the Brad Pitt of appetizers: always looks good, everyone likes it, and you’re always glad to see it.
 Sounds about right, yes? 😀 A cheese ball is quite simple and fun to make (certainly easier than getting Brad Pitt to your party) and easy to customize to individual tastes.
 This particular recipe is a product of combining my recipe cards with my mother’s.
-Cheese ball fun comes from forming it into different shapes.
-Of course, the classic round ball never goes out of style, but since it’s football season I
+Cheese balls are easy to form into shapes Cheese ball fun comes from forming it into different shapes.
+Of course, the

 Apple Crisp is the perfect dessert during apple season!
 All the tastes of apple pie in a fraction of the time.
 Serve warm with a scoop of ice cream and prepare for the applause!

 This one-pot meal can be ready in under 30 minutes!
 Perfect for busy weeknights!